schweizercode/schweizercode/README.md

 - 🎓 former Student at Code Academy Berlin

+- 👨🏼‍💻 Developed and Coded the Software for Intellyscale: https://intellyscale.com/

 - 🇦🇺 lived in Australia for over 4 Years

 - 💬 Studied Organisational Leadership